War All the Time (Thursday album): Songs

 Rickly compared "For the Workforce, Drowning" to a "super heavy" Fugazi.
 "Division St." describes an evening in which Rickly visited a group of his friends.
 Upon learning they were using heavy drugs, he left and was mugged and stabbed in the leg.
 When he went to visit a girl he liked for help, he found out she was with someone else.
 He said the track was about how "it can sometimes seem like your whole world is coming apart and you find out that everything you thought you knew is not how you thought it was."
 The music for the song was influenced by Sigur Rós.
 When Rickly showed the song to the rest of the group, they were only partially interested in it.
 After they saw Sigur Rós at a concert, they "decided to bring in some of their noisy qualities into our music", according to Rickly.
-Rickly said "Signals Over the Air" was about "being scared of sexuality", which he has "always kind of had issues with" to the point "where it always seemed very predatory to me".
+Rickly said "Signals Over the Air" comments on mass media's "exploitation of sexuality" and his own relationship with sexuality, which he has "always kind of had issues with" to the point "where it always seemed very predatory to me".
 "Marches and Maneuvers" talks about Rickly and his ex-girlfriend's opinions on abortion and children.
 He said it "addresses living together and having all those pressures, and then eventually blaming each other for things that happen".
 Discussing "This Song Brought to You by a Falling Bomb", Rickly said he had "this feeling of wanting to escape the outside world and escape the news."
 He added that, "On the news every day there would be all these things about the war going on and that terrified me ...
 It gave an impulse for me to want to block it out."
 It was intended to solely be an instrumental interlude; however, Rickly "kept hearing things", and asked Everding if it was alright to sing over it.